jeroee/gymBot/README.md

 - 👥 Group View: View the collective schedule of everyone in the group.

 # To use
-- Add gymBot into any of your telegram groups
+- Add @GymSession_bot into your telegram group
 - type /gym to schedule or edit a session
 - type /view to view sessions scheduled by everyone in the group